-5.3.4 - End of Turn Phase: Update the VP markers on the Record Track, and check whether any side meets the requirement for an Immediate Victory or Immediate Defeat.
+5.3.4 - End of Turn Phase: Check to see if garrison requirements are met, then update the VP markers on the Record Track, and check whether any side meets the requirement for an Immediate Victory or Immediate Defeat.
 If this is not the case, advance the Turn marker to the next box of the Record Track.